Anshlulla/Assignment6/README.md

 - **displayStack()**: Displays all elements in the stack.
 - **isOverflow() -> boolean**: Checks if the stack is full.
 - **isUnderflow() -> boolean**: Checks if the stack is empty.

+# Result Class Implementation

+The `Result` class extends the `Student` class and implements the `Exam` interface to calculate and display the result of a student.

+## Features

+- **percent_cal()**: Calculates the percentage of marks obtained by the student based on the marks in three exams.
+- **display()**: Displays the student's details along with the calculated result.